AAM77/url_substring_matcher_cli/README.md

      5. Make sure that all of the keywords (substrings) are on separate lines without single or double quotes around them.
      6. Now, move your file to the 'ROCKERBOX_CHALLENGE/substring_matcher/data' directory.
      7. Rename it to 'keywords.txt'.
-     8. ***NOTE:*** *As an alternative to steps (6), you can edit the value for the DEFAULT_KEYWORDS_FILE constant in 'substring_matcher/constants.py' by changing it to the name of your file.
+     8. ***NOTE:*** *As an alternative to step (6), you can edit the value for the DEFAULT_KEYWORDS_FILE constant in 'substring_matcher/constants.py' by changing it to the name of your file.
 It must still be a text file with the .txt extension, however.*

 2. If you plan to use a file for your URLs, you need to add the URLs to the urls.txt file.
 If not, then skip this step.
    - From the project's root directory, navigate to the 'data' directory.